withastro/docs/src/pages/en/guides/imports.md

 Astro includes built-in support for JSX (`*.jsx` and `*.tsx`) files in your project.
 JSX sytax is automatically transpiled to JavaScript.

-While Astro understands JSX syntax out-of-the-box, you will need to include a framework integration to properly render frameworks like React, Preact and Solid.
-Check out our [Using Integrations](/en/guides/integrations-guide) guide to learn more.
+While Astro understands JSX syntax out-of-the-box, you will need to include a framework extension to properly render frameworks like React, Preact and Solid.
+Check out our [Using Extensions](/en/guides/integrations-guide) guide to learn more.

 **Note: Astro does not support JSX in `.js`/`.ts` files.** JSX will only be handled inside of files that end with the `.jsx` and `.tsx` file extensions.